2019 Fall Symposium Speakers

 Gregg has taught classes at the University of North Carolina at Chapel Hill School of Government and the Department of City and Regional Planning, where he received a Master of Regional Planning degree in 1974.
 Gregg also completed Harvard’s Achieving Excellence Program at the Kennedy School of Government.

 Arthur Ziegler, is co-founder and President of the Pittsburgh History & Landmarks Foundation (PHLF) and a leading American preservationist, urbanist, writer, and activist.
 He is best known for co-founding PHLF in 1964 to combat urban renewal policies that devastated historic sections of Pittsburgh-literally and culturally.
 He promoted and utilized historic preservation as an effective means to create sustainable affordable housing, healthy neighborhoods, and economic development.
-Arthur’s work was as much about social justice for disenfranchised populations as it was about
+Arthur’s work was as much about social justice for disenfranchised populations as it was about preserving important places.

 He is known for his ability to work with a wide variety of neighborhood, political, foundation, and corporate leaders, and PHLF is widely viewed as the leading preservation organization in the United States.
 PHLF has extraordinarily diverse and creative Boards and staff and strong educational programs.